azmolwasimhussain-ops/project-3/README.md

 # 👨‍💻 Author

-Built with ❤️ using Vanilla JavaScript, HTML & CSS.
+Built with ❤️ using JavaScript, HTML & CSS.

 ---